colts70/The-Sematic-Stack/README.md

 ⚠️ IMPORTANT — READ THIS ONCE:
 In HESS, pillar domains are NOT websites.
-They contain no content, define no topic, and exist only as semantic binding objects that point back to the root domain.
+They exist only as semantic pilliars that point back to the root domain your main website.
 The root domain is the only website and only topic authority.

-### ✅ Root Domain (Authoritative)
-The **root domain is your real website** that already represents the topic.

-- The **root domain defines the topic**
 - The root domain publishes the authoritative stack file at:

 `https://<root-domain>/.well-known/stack`

 This file is the **root semantic identity** for that topic.

-### ✅ Pillar Domains (Required but Non-Authoritative)
+### ✅ Pillar Domains
-In HESS, “pillars” are implemented as **domains** (registrars sell domains, not “pillars”).
+In HESS, “pillars” are implemented as **domains**

 - Pillar domains are **required** for the deterministic 5-anchor model
-- Pillar domains are **NOT the topic authority**
-- Pillar domains **do not define the topic**
-- Pillar domains **only bind back to the root domain**
-- They create deterministic, human-auditable “semantic routing lanes” that converge on one root authority

 > **The root defines the topic.
 Pillars only point home.**
 ---

-## 1) Every Topic Gets a HESS Stack + 5 Mandatory Pillar Domains

-## Recommended Free Hosting (for stacks + pillar files)

-✅ **Vercel**
-- Free tier supports custom domains
-- Serves `/.well-known/stack` correctly
-- Great for static JSON / Markdown
-- GitHub-based deploys
-- Good for: clean, fast installs

-✅ **Netlify**
-- Free tier supports custom domains
-- Fully supports `/.well-known/`
-- Simple drag-and-drop or GitHub deploy
-- Easy headers + redirects if needed
-- Good for: simplest setup

----

 ## What a “Topic” Means in HESS

-A **topic** in HESS is a **semantic surface bound to a main website domain of the same topic you already control.**
+A **topic** in HESS is a **semantic surface linked to a main website domain of the same topic you already control.**

 ### The One Rule That Matters
 **You cannot declare a HESS topic on a domain that is not already about that topic.**
-If the domain is not relevant, the stack is invalid.
+If the domain main website is not relevant, the stack is invalid.

-### What This Means in Practice
-- The **root domain is the topic authority**
-- The stack describes what the domain **already is**
-- HESS does not let you “redefine” a domain
-- HESS does not let you “claim” unrelated topics
-- The stack can clarify meaning — it cannot change meaning

----
+--
 ## Example: Topic = “Beer”
 Root stack (authoritative):